ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Placer herald._](https://chroniclingamerica.loc.gov/lccn/sn82014998/1873-04-26/ed-1/seq-4)

 #### 1873-04-26 &middot; Auburn, Placer County, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

- erect.

-Si C&#x27;k poisoned VVOUIIds, UIIIeSS J’OUT lllOllllj
-is sore; enlarge I lie wound, or boiler, cut on
-I lie part wit limit delay; hold the wolllidei.
+ie part wit limit delay; hold the wolllidei.
 purl as long as can be borne to u hot coal 01
 end of a cigar.
 In case of poisoning, exc le vomiting 1a